How to prove fault after a road traffic collision

 Read our expert insight on what you need to do if you're injured in a road traffic accident through no fault of your own.

-If you're able to, you must therefore be prepared to gather as much detail and evidence as possible, such as:
+If you're able to, you must therefore be prepared to gather as much detail and evidence as possible.

 - Record the other driver’s details – name, full contact details, vehicle make/model/colour and registration.
 It's an offence for the other driver to refuse to exchange details following a collision, and if they do refuse, there might be a risk they are not insured, so call the police.